bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 Template's predicate is true only when all the subpredicates are true.

-In acronym-syntax predicate and body are divided by a colon, subpredicates are divided by commas.
+In acronym syntax predicate and body are divided by a colon, subpredicates are divided by commas.

 ```
 subpredicate1, subpredicate2, subpredicate3: body
 ```

-In JS syntax `match` keyword is introduced for a template description.
+Use `match` keyword to describe a template in JS syntax.

 `match` keyword is a helper method which have a subpredicate list as an argument.
 Method returns function which takes a template body as an argument.